Diagram showing the differences between cold, warm, and hot leads in sales, with strategies for effective engagement and conversion.

 Although cold, the leads you start with must be targets that fit the ideal customer profile (ICP) and buyer personas for your offering defined by marketing.

-Also, your cold leads or targets are suspects in that they may not be interested in buying your offering, to begin with.
+Also, these leads or targets are suspects in that they may not be aware of and interested in buying your offering, to begin with.
+These leads require awareness and education.

 Warm Leads are Prospects